Any links to Amazon are affiliate links.

 - Host at your house.
 If you can’t stand the thought of missing things, host events at your house so your baby can still have consistency at home.

-- Choose a good window.
+- Choose a good window of time.
 It probably isn’t best to plan your two week window over Christmas or during a family reunion.
 Choose a two week window that you can be most successful in.

 - Be patient.
 This time period will not last forever.
 In baby time, two weeks can seem like forever, but it is a relatively short time period, and fully worth the time it is taking.
 You will be able to have a life once your routine is set.
 If you want to be able to have flexibility, you need to have a starting spot for your child to go back to.